cdktf/cdktf-provider-google/docs/computeRegionTargetHttpsProxy.python.md

 If it is not provided, the provider region is used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.80.0/docs/resources/compute_region_target_https_proxy#region ComputeRegionTargetHttpsProxy#region}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.81.0/docs/resources/compute_region_target_https_proxy#region ComputeRegionTargetHttpsProxy#region}

+---

+##### `ssl_policy`<sup>Optional</sup> <a name="ssl_policy" id="@cdktf/provider-google.computeRegionTargetHttpsProxy.ComputeRegionTargetHttpsProxy.Initializer.parameter.sslPolicy"></a>

+- *Type:* str

+A reference to the Region SslPolicy resource that will be associated with the TargetHttpsProxy resource.

+If not set, the TargetHttpsProxy resource will not have any SSL policy configured.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.81.0/docs/resources/compute_region_target_https_proxy#ssl_policy ComputeRegionTargetHttpsProxy#ssl_policy}

 ---